Mibew/advanced-button-plugin/README.md

 It make the button represents actual operator's state and automatically hides it if the chat was started.

+Additionaly the plugin sets the class `mibew_visible` or `mibew_hidden` for the button depending on its alleged visibility.
+It can be useful for implementing some custom effects with cloaking mode (see below) set to `none`.

 The plugin needs the feature "Tracking and inviting" to be enabled.
 Otherwise it will just not work.

 NB.: If one enabled the feature "Tracking and inviting" for the first time, the button should be regenerated.